Installing any program on C:\Program Files

 Some interesting points about this configuration:

-• Part of my workflow with python relies on using virtual environments.
-I have a standardized name for my virtual environments which is venv.
-Therefore, I alieased the actiavtion/deactivation from the project root to va and vd.
-This works across all my projects;
+in the terminal brings me to the file above so I can tweak it easily; - Part of my workflow with python relies on using virtual environments.
+I have a standardized name for my virtual environments which is

-• Usual projects received their own aliases, such as the p1 example;
+.
+This works across all my projects; - Usual projects received their own aliases, such as the

-• Python, Git, curl and R could are appended to the system path;
+example; - Python, Git, curl and R could are appended to the system path;

 Now, either running a new terminal or executing the software, you should feel no difference in usage regardless of how/where the tools were installed.